ranxian/vimsettings-2013/README.markdown

 Requirements:
 --------------------------

-For taglist, you need ctags, which is included in cscope package in most linux distributions
+For taglist, you need ctags, which is included in cscope package in most linux distributions.
+For clangcomplete, you may need libclang.
+(Haven't tried yet) For other things, I think at least python is needed, while usually it should be installed by default.

 Install: